×

 What if something just cannot be done remotely?

 Of course this can happen.
-But as we emphasised at the beginning – preparation is the key to success.
+But as we emphasized at the beginning – preparation is the key to success.
 If a situation requires the onsite presence of a consultant, make sure everything that can be checked and prepared in advance is checked and prepared.
 Learn to be efficient.
 With a bit of luck, you can manage to implement a project just with one onsite visit (and a couple covid tests)!